Greek God of Wind: Zephyrus and the Anemoi

 Alas, by the time Helios dubbed himself the clear victor, the god of the north wind had already flown south.
 This entire event was highlighted in one of Aesop’s fables.

 Another famous tale where Boreas shows up concerns the imminent destruction of an entire fleet of ships.
-You heard that perfectly right; yet another Greek god has stuck its windy nose inside the little matters of humanity.
+Yet another Greek god has stuck its windy nose inside the little matters of humanity.

 Xerxes, the King of the Achaemenid Empire, felt it.
 As a result, he decided to gather his army and invade all of Greece.
 During this extra manic phase of a mood swing, he underestimated Greek prayers’ power.
 The people of Athens prayed to the north wind god to bring them salvation and do something about this ravenous madman.